avery-phillips/ShiftSpeak/replit.md

 # System Architecture

 ## Frontend Architecture
 The client uses React with TypeScript and Vite as the build tool.
 The UI is built using shadcn/ui components with Radix UI primitives and styled with Tailwind CSS.
 State management is handled through React Query for server state and local React state for UI interactions.
-The app uses Wouter for routing and includes components for audio uploading, video playback, caption overlays, transcript panels, and settings management.
+The app uses Wouter for routing and includes components for audio uploading, video playbook, caption overlays, transcript panels, and settings management.

 ## Backend Architecture
 The server is an Express.js application with TypeScript that provides RESTful APIs and WebSocket connections for real-time transcription.
 It uses a layered architecture with separate service classes for transcription (LemonfoxTranscriptionService) and translation (OpenAITranslationService).
 The storage layer is abstracted through an IStorage interface with a memory-based implementation for development.

+## Chrome Extension Architecture (January 2025)
+**Modular Design for Future Extension Development:**

+### Core Shared Modules (`shared/core/`)
+- **TranscriptionManager.ts**: Platform-agnostic transcription logic
+- **TranslationManager.ts**: Reusable translation functionality
+- **AudioCapture.ts**: Cross-platform audio recording utilities
+- **CaptionRenderer.ts**: Universal caption overlay system

+### Extension Structure (`extension/`)
+- **manifest.json**: Chrome extension configuration (Manifest V3)
+- **background.js**: Service worker for API calls and settings management
+- **content.js**: Content script injected into web pages for real-time captions
+- **popup.html/js**: Extension popup interface for quick controls
+- **content.css**: Styling for caption overlays on web pages

+### Reusable Components
+The extension reuses core components from the web application:
+- Transcription services (`server/services/`)
+- UI components (`client/src/components/`)
+- Shared type definitions (`shared/schema.ts`)

+This modular architecture allows seamless transition from web app to Chrome extension while maintaining code reusability and consistent functionality across platforms.

 ## Database Design
 Uses Drizzle ORM with PostgreSQL (configured for Neon Database) with the following schema: